brpaz/ulauncher-netlify/README.md

 ## Usage

 * Before usage you need to configure your Netlify "access_token" in plugin preferences.
+You can get an Personal Access Token [here](https://app.netlify.com/user/applications)
-* The results from the Netlify API are cached by 1h.
+* Then, on the Ulauncher bar, type "nf" to see your sites.
+The results from the Netlify API are cached by 1h.
-* Tap "enter" on a result item will open the respective site while "Alt+Enter" will open the admin of the site in Netlify.
+* Tapping "enter" on a result will open the respective site while "Alt+Enter" will open the admin of the site in Netlify.

 ## Development